kekema/apex-wdr-pivot-table/README.md

 for the default primary report.

-The Initialization JavaScript functtion enables you for some further configurations like the captions to use and alternative reports:
+The Initialization JavaScript function enables you for some further configurations like the captions to use and alternative reports:

 ```
 function(options)